n1thika/smart-hospital/README.md

 In many hospitals, patient information is scattered across multiple systems, causing delays, miscommunication, and inefficient decision-making.
 This project solves that problem by creating a centralized system that uses Machine Learning, Recommendation Systems, and NLP to provide real-time insights, treatment suggestions, and automated medical summaries.

+Additionally, the model development process was supported using LovableAI, which helped in improving model efficiency, optimizing workflows, and accelerating the overall development process.
+This integration ensures better performance, scalability, and adaptability of the system.

 🎯 Objectives
 Develop a secure and centralized hospital data system Analyze patient data using machine learning models